 The same can’t be said for many prescriptions.
 For example, side effects of Diclofenac, the pain medication we looked at in the “cost” section, include upset stomach, nausea, heartburn, diarrhea, constipation, gas, headache, drowsiness, dizziness, and blurred vision.

-And these effects occur at normal doses; taking too much of this medication can can cause ringing in the ears, easy bleeding or bruising, difficult or painful swallowing, and more.
+And these effects occur at normal doses; taking too much of this medication can cause ringing in the ears, easy bleeding or bruising, difficult or painful swallowing, and more.

-Most prescription medications are not very dangerous if they’re dosed correctly, however, they generally have more potential to cause serious harm than CBD does.
+Most prescription medications are not dangerous if they’re dosed correctly, however, they generally have more potential to cause serious harm than CBD does.

 Research